 Aftermarket racks that are specifically designed to transport kayaks are recommended.
 This will ensure the kayak stays secure and loading/unloading time is limited.

 When unloading and loading a fishing kayak, special consideration must be given to the uniqueness of that type of kayak.
-Trolling motors, depth finders, rod holders, and special seats are a common loadout for such specialty boats.
+For example, many anglers use trolling motors to help cover more ground when kayak fishing.
+Such tools - trolling motors, depth finders, rod holders, and special seats - are a common loadout for such specialty boats.

 Given that a car is not designed with using the roof as a load-bearing structure in mind, getting items on and off of it can be a bit challenging.
 This combination is a perfect recipe for damaging either the equipment attached to the kayak or the car itself.

 The alternative is to keep the equipment in a kayak’s setup for fishing quite limited and separated from the boat.
 All equipment can be attached to the kayak after it is unloaded.
 However, this increases the amount of time at the boat ramp.

 One of the greatest benefits of kayak bass fishing is the simplicity and low cost.
 This often precludes the use of a trailer, however, that is the ideal way to transport a kayak.
 Trailers have the distinct advantage of being lower to the ground and thus, easier to load.